Pistonight/auto-switch-input/README.md

 1. Open `makefile`, Set the variable `ASIS_SCRIPT` to the name of your script (without .c)
 2. In your shell, execute `make`
 3. You can find the built binaries in `build/`
+4. If you want to turn off the LED indication, comment out `ASIS_LED = -DLED_ENABLE` in the makefile.
+This will disable the LEDs when running the script.
+However, the LED will still flash when an overflow is detected.

 #### Flash